haofanwang/Lora-for-Diffusers/README.md

 ```

 Then, the LoRA weights will be about 100-200MB size.
 Be aware that LoRA layers are easy to overfit, generally speaking, it should be enough to train only 100 - 2000 steps on small datasets (less than 1K images) with batch size = 64.

+# Q&A
+(1) Can I manually adjust the weight of LoRA when merging?

+Yes, [the alpha](https://github.com/haofanwang/Lora-for-Diffusers/blob/22a058bbf060548539658f078c2439b1eeb76730/convert_lora_safetensor_to_diffusers.py#L26) here is the weight for LoRA.
+We have submitted a PR to diffusers where we provide the flexible warpped function.

+(2) Can I only convert LoRA (.safetensors) into other formats that diffusers supported?

+You can but we don't suggest, see [this issues](https://github.com/haofanwang/Lora-for-Diffusers/issues/1).
+There are many limitations.
+For example, our script cannot generalize to all .safetensors because some of them have different naming.
+Besides, diffusers framework only support add LoRA into UNet's attention layers, while many .safetensors from civitai contains LoRA weights for other modules like text encoder.

+(3) Can I mix more than one LoRA model?

+Yes, the only thing is to merge twice.
+But please carefully set the alpha (weight of LoRA), model degrades if alpha is too large.